JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

     * `signing` and `notarization` — see
       [the corresponding tutorial](/tutorials/Signing_and_notarization_on_macOS/README.md)
       for details;
+    * `appStore = true` — build and sign for the Apple App Store.
+Requires at least JDK 17;
     * `dmgPackageVersion = "DMG_VERSION"` — a dmg-specific package version
       (see the section `Specifying package version` for details);
     * `pkgPackageVersion = "PKG_VERSION"` — a pkg-specific package version